 All new development should follow the principles of sustainable waste management and must include details of facilities for the storage, collection and recycling of waste produced on-site for both during and after construction.
-On new housing estates developers should make provision for collective and accessible waste and recycling areas that create a single point for waste storage and collection to serve a number of dwellings.
+On new housing estates of 20 or more new dwellings developers will be encouraged to make provision for collective, accessible and secure waste and recycling areas that create a single, sheltered point for waste storage and collection to serve a number of dwellings.